NOTE: As of December 12, 2016, the hosted weinre debug server available via the Intel® XDK Test tab has been retired.

 Launch your App on Test Device

 - On your mobile device, launch the Intel App Preview app.

 - Make sure you are logged into your Intel XDK account (same account you use on your development system).

 - Locate the App Preview toolbar on the bottom and tap Server Apps.

 - Locate and tap the camera button in the upper-right corner.

 - Aim the camera view at the QR code in the Intel XDK Test tab to scan the QR code.
 After it recognizes the QR code, it will ask whether you want to launch App Preview to preview this app.
 If accepted, it will access the Internet, grab the latest copy of your app you uploaded to the test server, and run it in test mode on your mobile device.

 You can follow the device testing guide on the left side of the Test tab to run your app from a list of your available apps on test servers.

-If you don't see your app or it is out of date compared to viewing it with the emulator, make sure you have uploaded it to the test server using the Test tab.
+If you don't see your app or it is out of date compared to viewing it with the simulator, make sure you have uploaded it to the test server using the Test tab.

 Debug on Device